chloealbright/DevHiveMind/Algorithms & Data Structures/Problem-solving Regimen.md

 1. **Focus on One Problem:**
 - Identify problem area.
 - Pick one problem something simple like an array question or something.
+- Read problems and break them down to understand don't solve practice doing until you feel comfortable then revisit and solve

 2. **Bruteforce Solution:**
 - Come up with a Bruteforce solution to gain insight into the problem's dynamics.